The Ark creates original cultural programmes for children in a purpose built venue in the heart of Dublin.

 “Crucially, the Ark…understands the chemistry that happens when children meet other children.”

-"The Ark was one of the great and certainly one of the most enduring initiatives to come out of the reinvention of Temple Bar.
+"The Ark is one of the great and certainly one of the most enduring initiatives to come out of the reinvention of Temple Bar.
 My children loved the place, so warm and welcoming and fairly fizzing with creativity, and now that they are too old for it - but then, is one ever too old for The Ark? - they recall it with vivid fondness.
 Long may this wonderful children's centre thrive."

 John Banville, novelist and screenwriter